 Look at how gorgeous these scones are…

-These Gluten Free Orange, Cranberry Scones are actually pretty healthy for you too.
+These Gluten Free Orange, Cranberry Scones are pretty healthy for you too.
 Choosing coconut sugar as opposed to cane sugar is a game changer.
 Coconut sugar is less refined and therefore better for you and your bones.
-Also, by using grass-fed butter we’re boosting our brain health and the orange zest contains Vitamins A & C, enzymes, fiber and pectin.
-Not bad, eh!
+Also, using grass-fed butter helps boost our brain health and the orange zest contains Vitamins A & C, enzymes, fiber and pectin.
+Not bad for a scone, eh!

-My favorite brand of butter is by a company called Vital Farms and you can find it at Whole Foods, Sprouts or if you live in Los Angeles or Orange County here at my favorite grocery delivery service Milk and Eggs Grocery Delivery Service.
+My favorite brand of grass-fed butter is by a company called Vital Farms and you can find it at Whole Foods, Sprouts or if you live in Los Angeles or Orange County here at my favorite grocery delivery service Milk and Eggs Grocery Delivery Service.

 Gluten Free Orange Cranberry Scones

 - 1 cup unsweetened coconut or almond milk